Android Development Fundamentals

 How hard is it to learn Android development?

-If a student has a basic understanding of Java, that’s a great start to making learning Android development easier.
-However, if the student does not yet know Java, it can make the total experience of learning Java and then Android development take longer and feel more cumbersome.
+If a student has a basic understanding of the Java programming language, that’s a great start to making learning Android software development.
+However, if the student does not yet know Java, it can make the total experience of learning Java and then Android software development take longer and feel more cumbersome.

 Taking the time to also truly understand object oriented programming, methods, classes, variables, flow control will help easy a developer’s learning curve with Android development.